CodeKoalas/koality-drupal-theme-generator/README.md

 yo koality-theme
 ```

-To see which generators and subgenerators you have, run `yo --help`.
+To see which generators and sub generators you have, run `yo --help`.

 **Update the generator as needed.**